-Youth Services Agency of PA, (YSA of PA) a non-profit corporation, provides
+Youth Services Agency, (YSA) a non-profit corporation, provides

 a range of services for at-risk and high risk youth in the Juvenile Justice

 Systems within PA and the surrounding Mid-Atlantic region.
 Our Mission is

 to maintain at-risk and high risk youth in their families and communities, where

 possible, and to help these youth become responsible and functional members of their communities.

 YSA programs follow the "least restrictive, community-based and